-Students must be taught that there is no difference between a lemon and afloppy disk.
+Students must be taught that there is no difference between a lemon and a floppy disk manyetik disk.

-This may soundnuts, but this knowledge makes the difference between a successful economy and adoomedone.
+This may sound nuts (argo.) deli., but this knowledge makes the difference between a successful economy and a doomed ölüme mahkum one.
 It is what the US understands and Argentina failed to.

 Knowledge transfer